 It turns out the Dog Days of summer originates from the Roman days when observers associated the rise of Sirius before the Sun beckoning the beginning of evil drought and disease.
 Sirius, the brightest star in the sky, means “scorching” in Greek and is referred to as the Dog Star reflecting its celebrity in the constellation Canis Major, the Greater Dog.
 On the contrary, the ancient Egyptians associated the rise of Sirius before the Sun with the floodwaters of the Nile River, which was welcomed to their desert lands bringing fertile soil to grow crops.
 While the Dog Star seems to rise later than it did in ancient times, it still makes its appearance during the heat of the summer.
-In fact, is sometimes visible to the naked eye in the height of the day.
+It’s sometimes visible to the naked eye at the height of the day.

 We’ve had the 15th warmest July on record, per the National Weather Service, and its been 2.6 to 4.6 degrees above normal for August.
 Never mind the oppressive humidity adding to the Florida-like summer misery with several days of heat advisories.
 Air temps have been in the nineties though it feels like a hundred and four.
 Exerting yourself in the heat is downright dangerous.
-And, combined with the wetness, its caused havoc to many plants, though slugs have had a ball.
-I gave up on trying to manage their holy mess with slug remedies weeks ago and I find myself photographing fascinating formations of fungi rather than flowers in the garden.
+And, combined with the wetness, it’s caused havoc to many plants, though slugs have had a ball.
+I gave up on trying to manage their holy mess with slug remedies weeks ago, and I find myself photographing fascinating formations of fungi rather than flowers in the garden.

 While Labor Day marks the unofficial end of summer and the beginning of the new school year (sorry kids), summer doesn’t officially end until September 22nd.
-But hopefully, we’re at the end of the dog days and soon we can dig in the dirt again.
+But hopefully, we’re at the end of the dog days, and soon we can dig in the dirt again.
 Fall is for planting!
 Happy Labor Day!
 Garden dilemmas?
 AskMaryStone@gmail.com

-A few of my Fun Fungi Photos …okay, maybe I’m getting slap happy.
+A few of my Fun Fungi Photos – okay, maybe I’m getting slap happy.